dortania/OpenCore-Install-Guide/creating-the-usb.md

 * You must remove Clover from your system entirely if you wish to use it as your main boot-loader.
 Keep a backup of your Clover based EFI.

 **Note for legacy users**
-* If you want to use OpenCore on your system, please follow the [Legacay Install](Legacy.md) section first, after you may return here to make your OpenCore folder
+* If you want to use OpenCore on your system, please follow the [Legacy Install](Legacy.md) section first, after you may return here to make your OpenCore folder

 ## Creating the USB